Federal Awards (Title IV Aid)

 Campus-Based Aid Programs

-Funds from the three federal programs—Federal Work-Study (FWS), Federal Perkins Loan, and Federal Supplemental Educational Opportunity Grant (FSEOG)—are awarded to eligible students who attend on at least a half-time basis.
+Funds from the two federal programs—Federal Work-Study (FWS) and Federal Supplemental Educational Opportunity Grant (FSEOG)—are awarded to eligible students who attend on at least a half-time basis.
 Except for FSEOG, which is for undergraduates only, undergraduate and graduate students who are U.S. citizens or eligible noncitizens may apply.
 Unlike Federal Pell and TAP, these are not entitlement programs; the Free Application for Federal Student Aid form (FAFSA), which is used to apply for most financial aid, should be filed each year before the priority deadline of February 15.

 Students who file a FAFSA may be chosen for a process called "verification".
 When the federal government requires verification, the financial aid office must confirm the information on a student’s FAFSA.
 Items to be verified include adjusted gross income, US taxes paid, education credits, untaxed IRA distributions, Untaxed pensions, IRA deductions and payments, tax-exempt interest, income earned from work, household size, number in college, and high school completion status.
 Students chosen for verification cannot receive any disbursements until this process has been completed.